-Files automated tagging Automatically tag files based on factors such as filetype, user group members hips, time and more.
+Files automated tagging Automatically tag files based on factors such as filetype, user group m remberships, time and more.
 Each rule group consists of one or more rules.
-A request matches a group if al collaborative tags are assigned to the file.
-I rules evaluate to true.
-On uploading a file all defined groups are evaluated and when matching, the given Mark content as protected Protected file (restricted) File system tag • is tagged with • Protect content Add rule • • • • • t -
+A request matches a gr collaborative tags are assigned to the file. roup if all rules evaluate to true.
+On uploading a file all defined groups are evaluated and when matching, the given Mark content as protected Protected file (restricted) File system tag • is tagged with • Protect Add rule • • • • • t content 👻